alik604/cyber-security/README.md

       * Autoencoder of Anomaly Detection
       * Upsupervised with [PYOD](https://github.com/yzhao062/pyod), which is a "A Python Toolbox for Scalable Outlier Detection (Anomaly Detection)"
 ### Financial Anomaly Detection
-   * SPX 500* pointing out oddities from the past
+   * SPX 500 pointing out _oddities_ from the past in an unsupervised manner
      * Some argue the stock market is a random signal, which tends to have a positive trend in the *long run*.
 So, I tried Anomaly Detection on it.
 Perhaps it's an *extream* **bull run** and **bear run** detector

 ### Utilities